basisai/vault-k8s-helper/README.md

 OPTIONS:
+        --eks-role-arn <eks_role_arn>
+            The ARN of the role to assume if the AWS Secrets Engine role is configured with multiple roles

+        --eks-ttl <eks_ttl>
+            Specifies the TTL for the use of the STS token.

+        --output <output>
+            Change to path to output the credentials to.
+Defaults to `-` which is stdout [default: -]

         --vault-address <vault_address>
             Specifies the Vault Address to connect to.
 Include the scheme and port.
 Can be provided by the `VAULT_ADDR` environment variable as well